deannakelly/glycemic-control/README.md

 - **Limited Features**: Other characteristics, like BMI and disease duration, are also predictive of glycemic control according to research literature but they were not available for use in the dataset.

 - **Modest Model Performance**: The classification models performed only modestly.
 The most predictive models had generally poor precision and recall scores.
-Future work could explore different approaches to improving these metrics, and specifically precision, like threshold tuning.
+Future work could explore different approaches to improving these metrics (especially precision) like threshold tuning.
 It could also be the case that the features available do not capture enough variance to predict outcomes well.

-# Notes & References

 [^1]: American Diabetes Association Professional Practice Committee; 6.
 Glycemic Goals and Hypoglycemia: Standards of Care in Diabetes—2025.
 Diabetes Care 1 January 2025; 48 (Supplement_1): S128–S145. https://doi.org/10.2337/dc25-S006